 5 Tips to Optimize Page Speed

 There's nothing worse than a page that just refuses to cooperate and loads way too slowly.
-Since user experience is king when it comes to website building, page speed optimization is a critical issue to focus on.
+Since user experience is king for website building, page speed optimization is a critical issue to focus on.
 You can't have a good website without good load times - slow load times negatively affect the user experience and ultimately harm your website's effectiveness.
-But it's not like you can just flip a switch and magically make your page faster and your load times shorter.
+But it's not like you can flip a switch and magically make your page faster and your load times shorter.
 There are specific things you need to do, and this post will help you figure out some of them.
-Here are 5 tips of how to optimize your page speed:
+Here are five tips on how to optimize your page speed:

 Keeping a website up can be expensive.
-With all the subscriptions, you have to keep track of - analytics, different sets of optimizers and automation, plugins, etc… the list is very long.
-With so many expenses to juggle, some of which are necessary, and you cannot do without, it's easy to be tempted to cut costs when it comes to your hosting service.
+With all the subscriptions you have to keep track of - analytics, different sets of optimizers and automation, plugins, etc. the list is very long.
+With so many expenses to juggle, some of which are necessary and you cannot do without, it's easy to be tempted to cut costs for your hosting service.

 Realistically, how much worse could it get?
-Sure, you're not paying top dollar, so you won't be getting the absolute highest speed, but that's not the worst thing, right?
+Sure, you're not paying top dollar, so you won't get the absolute highest speed, but that's not the worst thing, right?

 But again, how important could a slight delay be?
 Radware found that websites (such as Walmart.com) that cut loading times were increasing conversion rates reliably.
 For example, AutoAnything.com had a 13% increase in sales after cutting load times in half.
-Inversely, higher load times result in a decrease in conversion rates, because again, users highly value a smooth, streamlined, and fast experience.
-The longer you take, the less likely they are to be patient with you and stick around.
+Inversely, higher load times result in a decrease in conversion rates because, again, users highly value a smooth, streamlined, and fast experience.
+The longer you take, the less likely they will be patient with you and stick around.

 High-resolution images and videos are incredibly accessible to anyone these days.
-If you can't find what you want on the web, then you can point your phone's camera and shoot.
-This, combined with how easy it has become to upload media to websites, results in people putting up unnecessarily large pieces of media on their sites, drastically reducing load times.
-It's important to optimize images and videos so that they still look good, but don't totally cripple your page speed.
+If you can't find what you want on the web, you can point your phone's camera and shoot.
+This, combined with how easy it has become to upload media to websites, results in people putting up unnecessarily large media on their sites, drastically reducing load times.
+It's important to optimize images and videos so that they still look good but don't cripple your page speed.